 Your heart works like a pump: its contractions push blood throughout your body.
 Your heart rate is the number of times your heart contracts (beats) per minute.
 This is often expressed in BPM – ‘beats per minute’.

 A heart rate varies from person to person.
 It also changes throughout the day.
 Are you sitting, lying or sleeping?
 Then your heart beats about 60 to 100 times per minute.
-Despite the fact it depends on many factors, your heart rate ‘in rest’ is fairly stable.
 But during exercise or stress, the rate automatically increases.
 Your heart ‘knows’ it has to pump extra oxygen and nutrients through the body.

 Did you know …?